Point72/csp/docs/wiki/concepts/CSP-Node.md

 ## Generic Types

-`csp` supports syntax for generic types as well.
+CSP supports syntax for generic types as well.
 To denote a generic type we use a string (typically `'T'` is used) to denote a generic type.
 When a node is called the type of the argument will get bound to the given type variable, and further inputs / outputs will be checked and bound to said typevar.
 Note that the string syntax `'~T'` denotes the argument expects the *value* of a type, rather than a type itself: